antw/quinn/README.md

  - Internet Explorer 8
  {:.yes}

-Tests in Internet Explorer 7 and 9, and Opera are still pending, as is support for touch devices.
+Tests in Internet Explorer 7 and 9, and Opera are still pending.
 There are no plans to support Internet Explorer 6.

 Quinn was developed as part of Quintel Intelligence's [Energy Transition Model][etm] application, and has been open-sourced with their kind